1. More about SEBI

 3. Role of SEBI in Mutual Fund Regulations

-As far as Mutual funds are concerned, SEBI makes the policies for mutual funds and also regulates the industry.
-It lays guidelines for the mutual funds to safeguard the investors’ interest.
+As far as mutual funds are concerned, SEBI is the policymaker and also regulates the industry.
+It lays guidelines for mutual funds to safeguard the investors’ interest.

 a.
 Equity Schemes